Best dehumidifiers to prevent mould and help dry your laundry

 If you're buying a dehumidifier to help speed up your laundry drying time then this is the one for you.
 It has a specific laundry mode which automatically adjusts the settings to optimise ventilation speed and dehumidifying capacity to dry clothes as quickly as possible.

-Pros: Laundry mode, humidity level settings, indicator light, auto stop function, portable, large capacity
+Pros: Laundry mode, humidity level settings, indicator light, auto stop function, portable, large capacity, child lock

 Cons: Quite large